A Galois connection between classical and intuitionistic logics. I: Syntax: Syntactic interpretations

-The conclusion is to be read as a meta-judgement, that is, it does not claim that $A\turnstile A_\nabla$ in QHC, nor the converse when $A$ is a formula of QH.
-In fact these claims are false as we will see in \cite{M0}*{Remark \ref{g2:nabla-meta}}.
+Let us note that (a) is only a meta-judgement, that is, it does not claim that $A\turnstile A_\nabla$ in QHC, nor the converse when $A$ is a formula of QH.
+In fact these claims are false as we will see in \cite{M2}*{Remark \ref{g2:nabla-meta}}.

-Of course, by \ref{McKinsey+Gentzen}(d,e,f) we may redefine $A_\nabla$, without changing its effect, so as to prefix all intuitionistic connectives of $A$ (not just $\lor$ and $\exists$) and all atomic problems by $\oc\wn$.
-Alternatively, by \ref{Goedel+Kuroda}(a,b,c) we might redefine $A_\nabla$, without changing its effect, so as to prefix the entire formula $A$, if it represents a problem, by $\nabla$, and {\it post}fix every intuitionistic $\to$ and $\forall$ by $\nabla$'s (atomic subformulas are now kept intact).
+Of course, by \ref{McKinsey+Gentzen}(d,e,f) we may redefine the $\nabla$-interpretation $A\mapsto A_\nabla$, without changing its effect, so as to prefix all intuitionistic connectives and quantifiers of $A$ (not just $\lor$ and $\exists$) and all atomic i-formulas by $\nabla$.
+Alternatively, by \ref{Goedel+Kuroda}(a,b,c) we might redefine the $\nabla$-interpretation $A\mapsto A_\nabla$, without changing its effect, so as to prefix the entire formula $A$, if it represents a i-formula, by $\nabla$, and {\it post}fix every intuitionistic $\to$ and $\forall$ by $\nabla$'s (atomic subformulas are now kept intact).

-\begin{proof} Let $A_\Box$ be the $\Box$-interpretation of $A$ regarded as a formula of QHC, by identifying $\Box$ with $\wn\oc$.
-Thus $A_\Box$ can be obtained by first erasing every $\wn$ and replacing every $\oc$ by $\wn\oc$, and then retyping atomic problems as propositions and prefixing them as well as all intuitionistic connectives by $\wn\oc$.
-By \ref{conservative}, $\turnstile A$ implies $\turnstile A_\Box$, and the converse holds when $A$ is a formula of QH.
-Let $A_\Box'$ denote the formula of QHC obtained by first erasing every $\wn$ and replacing every $\oc$ by $\wn\oc$, and then prefixing atomic problems by $\wn$ and all intuitionistic connectives by $\wn\oc$.
-Then $\turnstile A_\Box'$ implies $\turnstile A_\Box$ by substituting $\oc$-images of atomic propositions for the atomic problems of $A_\Box'$.
-The converse implication follows by substituting $\wn$-images of atomic problems for the atomic propositions of $A_\Box$ and using $\wn\oc\wn\alpha\iff\wn\alpha$.
+\begin{proof}[Proof. (a)] Let $A_\Box$ be the $\Box$-interpretation of $A$ regarded as a formula of QHC, by identifying $\Box$ with $\wn\oc$.
+Thus $A_\Box$ can be obtained from $A$ by first erasing every $\wn$ and replacing every $\oc$ by $\wn\oc$, then prefixing all atomic i-formulas and all intuitionistic connectives and quantifiers by $\wn\oc$, and finally retyping all atomic i-formulas as c-formulas and replacing all intuitionistic connectives and quantifiers by the corresponding classical ones.
+By \ref{box-int}, $\turnstile A$ implies $\turnstile A_\Box$, and (since the classical provability translation of QH in QS4 is faithful) the converse holds when $A$ is a formula of QH.
+Let $A_\Box'$ denote the formula of QHC obtained from $A$ by first erasing every $\wn$ and replacing every $\oc$ by $\wn\oc$, then prefixing all atomic i-formulas and all occurrences of $\ab$ and $\triv$ by $\wn$ and all other intuitionistic connectives and quantifiers by $\wn\oc$, and finally replacing all intuitionistic connectives and quantifiers except $\ab$ and $\triv$ by the corresponding classical ones.
+Then $\turnstile A_\Box'$ implies $\turnstile A_\Box$ by substituting the $\oc$-images of atomic c-formulas for the atomic i-formulas of $A_\Box'$.
+The converse implication follows by substituting $\wn$-images of atomic i-formulas for the atomic c-formulas of $A_\Box$ and using $\turnstile \wn\oc\wn\alpha\tofrom\wn\alpha$.